B-Trindade/b3-asset-monitoring/README.md

 ## Setup

 To setup and run services locally you must be able to run `docker-compose` commands.
 I recommend using the [Docker Desktop](https://docs.docker.com/desktop/) application.
+It is also reccomended to use Google Chrome as your browser or other Chromium based browser.

 ### Install Docker Desktop